-This standard is met when the social worker demonstrates knowledge of:
+This standard is met when the social work supervisor demonstrates knowledge of:

-I. Social work and supervision practice with Pakeha, Maori and Pacific Islands peoples and other ethnic groups, including the following aspects:
+- I. Social work and supervision practice with Tangata Whenua and Tauwi, including Pacifica peoples and other ethnic groups, including the following aspects:

-- a. communication processes;
+- a.
+Communication processes

-- b. planned, purposeful social work and supervision process;
+- b.
+Planned, purposeful social work and supervision process

-- c. group processes;
+- c.
+Group processes

-- d. change strategies;
+- d.
+Change strategies

-- e. preventive strategies;
+- e.
+Preventive strategies

-- f. social planning, social action;
+- f.
+Social planning, social action

-- g. community work and community development;
+- g.
+Community work and community development

-- h. power and authority issues;
+- h.
+Power and authority issues

-- i. privacy and confidentiality;
+- i.
+Privacy and confidentiality

-- j. empowerment strategies.
+- j.
+Empowerment strategies.

-II.
+- II.
 Social services, including the following aspects:

-- a. the role of government;
+- a.
+The role of government

-- b. the role of non-governmental organisations (NGO's);
+- b.
+The role of non-governmental organisations (NGOs)

-- c. the role of volunteers;
+- c.
+The role of volunteers

-- d. teamwork and multidisciplinary approaches;
+- d.
+Teamwork and multidisciplinary approaches

-- e. organisation and management practice;
+- e.
+Organisation and management practice

-- f. research principles and practice.
+- f.
+Research principles and practice.

 III.
-Social policies including; the following aspects:
+Social policies including the following aspects:

-- a. policy issues for people who may be disadvantaged on the grounds of race, gender, economic status, disability, sexual orientation and age; - b. contemporary social policy directions; - c. strategies for influencing policy; - d. strategies for the promotion of informed participation.
+- a.
+Policy issues for people who may be disadvantaged on the grounds of race, gender, economic status, disability, sexual orientation and age - b.
+Contemporary social policy directions - c.
+Strategies for influencing policy - d.
+Strategies for the promotion of informed participation.

-IV .
-Resources and opportunities including; the following aspects:
+IV.
+Resources and opportunities including the following aspects:

-- a. the identification of needs including gaps in existing services; - b. the expansion and promotion of a range of choices and opportunities; - c. the use of networks to support clients, colleagues and communities in meeting social needs; - d. the availability of funding sources and procedures for obtaining funds; - e. the significance of culturally appropriate resources and personnel.
+- a.
+The identification of needs including gaps in existing services - b.
+The expansion and promotion of a range of choices and opportunities - c.
+The use of networks to support clients, colleagues and communities in meeting social needs - d.
+The availability of funding sources and procedures for obtaining funds - e.
+The significance of culturally appropriate resources and personnel.